 The Japanese “bento” concept of taking a lunch in boxes with portion-sized compartments dates back more than four centuries, and modern-day practitioners have made it into an artform.

 The three compartmentalized boxes we tried each had some quirks, but on the whole, our favorite was the stacking Monbento – MB Original.
 With two stacking compartments, it has room for a decent-sized lunch, and you can fit a small banana or carrot inside without cutting it into tiny pieces.
 The included tiny dish also works as a divider of sorts, which will help if you’re looking for a bento box mostly because you don’t like your foods to touch one another.

 Monbento - MB Original

-It’s not cheap, but Monbento gives you a clever way to carry a minimalist lunch to work.
+It isn't cheap, but Monbento gives you a clever way to carry a minimalist lunch.

 The Modetro Bento also performed quite well if your lunches are small enough, but it’s not as flexible as the Monbento.
 All three of the boxes we tested offered some way to seal liquids inside (PlanetBox includes a cup with a rubber lid), but we felt the Monbento’s seal was the most reliable and easiest to clean.

 None of the bento-style boxes offered much insulation at all, and even the included carry bag provided with the Modetro box doesn’t give you a way to use an ice pack.
 (It barely has room for utensils.)

 We do not recommend the PlanetBox line.
 The metal tray is cool in a retro kind of way, but you can’t microwave it.
 Even the smallest box they make is ridiculously expensive, so unless you’re dying to have a lunch box with magnets on it, look elsewhere.

 This lunch back helps you keep your cold food even colder with a separate pocket for stuff that doesn’t need ice.